SadafAhmed1/Jivo-Ecom_App/replit.md

 The application is built as a full-stack solution with a React frontend and Express backend, designed to replace manual data entry processes with an automated, API-driven system.
 Currently focused on Platform PO management with plans to expand to distributor POs, secondary sales tracking, and inventory management.

-**Recent Major Update (August 2025):** Implemented unified PO upload system that supports all vendor formats through a single interface with platform selection, file upload, preview and import workflow.
-Users first select platform, then upload file, preview data, and import to database.
+**Recent Major Update (August 2025):** Completed comprehensive unified PO upload system supporting all 5 platforms (Flipkart Grocery, Zepto, City Mall, Blinkit, and Swiggy Instamart) with custom preview displays and unified workflow.
+Each platform has specialized parsing (CSV for most, XML for Swiggy) and custom preview showing platform-specific fields while maintaining consistent 3-step workflow: platform selection → file upload → preview & review → database import.

 ## User Preferences